 The two-piece dash is not understated, but it at least looks upmarket.
 However, it doesn’t take long to focus on the confused mix of generally hard plastics that clothe the dash, doors, centre console and A-pillars.

 Overall, though, the interior is not styled as cohesively as the exterior.
 Or the Mini’s.

 The driving position is generally good, but is spoilt by a few small flaws.
 Alfa should be applauded for a seat that allows the driver to sit sufficiently low, a rare thing in this class.
-This feeling of sitting in the car rather than on it immediately helps deliver the sporting ambition Alfa is so keen to provide.
+Its also a feature buyers of sunroof-equipped models will be grateful for – the arrangement robs an inch or two of space.